Check out our current promo

 The beauty of VR is that an initial investment allows for consistent training at scale across a multitude of functions and roles.
 For example, during recruitment, VR simulations of the day-to-day job experience can help candidates determine if a role is the right fit, as well as improve employee retention and increase job satisfaction.

-After being hired, all employees can learn effective customer service via real-to-life simulations that are proven to increase customer satisfaction in addition to cross-skilling to learn housekeeping, food, and beverage procedures that keep employees and guests safe via real-life simulations.
+After being hired, employees can learn effective customer service via real-to-life simulations that are proven to increase customer satisfaction in addition to cross-skilling to learn housekeeping, food, and beverage procedures that keep employees and guests safe via real-life simulations.
 Additionally, rising executives and managers can receive more impactful empathy, coaching, and leadership development training via immersive experiences that simulate the most challenging situations they’ll face in the real world.
 Call-center employees can also immerse themselves in the company culture and brand experience remotely without ever physically setting foot in a hotel.
 In all of these cases, practice drives performance and mistakes are free.

-Accenture and Strivr: Immersed in immersive learning
+Accenture & Strivr: Immersed in immersive learning

 As the worker shortage continues, being talent-focused is not only the right thing to do, but also the sensible option.
 Providing the most advanced training using the most modern technology makes more sense than ever.

 Accenture and Strivr are committed to helping organizations realize the potential of immersive learning for their employees at speed and at scale.
-Accenture’s industry and technology consulting expertise, combined with the Strivr Immersive Learning Platform, is enabling some pretty incredible things, bringing the ROI of immersive learning to our customers anywhere in the world.
+Accenture’s industry and technology consulting expertise, combined with the Strivr immersive learning platform, is enabling some pretty incredible things, bringing the ROI of immersive learning to our customers anywhere in the world.